 After earning the title Dr. Fernando, he sought another meaningful experience and joined the Postdoctoral Fellowship program at St. Jude Children’s Research Hospital in Memphis.
 Collaborating with world class scientists he is searching for new antibiotics to combat the rise of infectious diseases.
 Dinesh has also developed a passion for scientific leadership and was elected as Vice Chair Secretary and Department Representative on the Postdoctoral council.

 Jessica Flanigan is a wife and mother dedicated to community service and committed to gospel values and Catholic social teachings.
 Jessica has volunteered on the Ontario Minister of Health’s Patient and Family Advisory Council which brings patient, family and caregiver voice to healthcare planning.
 Jessica has many outstanding academic and career accomplishments.
 While studying at Ontario Tech University (formerly UOIT), Jessica founded the World University Service of Canada club, Durham Campus Catholic club and led the 2007 Make Poverty History Campaign.
-As a graduate of All Saints Catholic Secondary School, Jessica shares:
+As a graduate of All Saints Catholic Secondary School.

 Katie Mandville is a Catholic teacher and recognized for her commitment to excellence.
 As a graduate of St. John XXIII Catholic School and Monsignor John Pereyma Catholic Secondary School, in Oshawa.
-Katie shares the following:

 Maria Ormiston (awarded posthumously) was a graduate of Monsignor Paul Dwyer Catholic High School in Oshawa.
 As a graduate of Durham College’s Early Childhood Educator Program, Maria spent her life focused on the well-being and care of our earliest learners.
 She spent the last nine years of her life dedicated to the service of these learners as the Durham Catholic District School Board’s first ever Operations Manager for Designated Early Childhood Educators, a role she took on with humility, compassion and a fierce dedication to this community.